abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

    It will be for the build result, so
    `...........1.1.0l`
    become
    `...........1.1.0.bin`
-   Prepare these 2 directories within:
+   Within, prepare these 2 directories:
    `$ mkdir -p openssl-1.1.0.bin/{include,lib}`

-4. Enter to the source directory and build:
+4. Enter to the source directory and build
 ```
    $ cd openssl-1.1.0l
    $ ./config no-shared -march=native && make -j